jeffpar/pcjs/blog/_posts/2023/2023-08-10-building-dos-compatible-hard-disks.md

 it failed to boot for several reasons.

-The first problem was one described in this OS/2 Museum [blog post](http://www.os2museum.com/wp/hang-with-early-dos-boot-sector/) from 2011: the boot sector would read `IO.SYS` a track at a time, and if the final sector(s) of `IO.SYS` were located near the beginning of a track instead of the end of that track, the boot sector might read too much data and trash itself.
-This problem cropped up more often on disks with large tracks, but clearly it could also occur on disks with only 17 sectors/track.
+The first problem was one described in this OS/2 Museum [blog post](http://www.os2museum.com/wp/hang-with-early-dos-boot-sector/) from 2011: DOS 2.x and 3.x boot sectors read `IO.SYS`/`IBMBIO.COM` a track at a time, and if the final sector(s) of `IO.SYS`/`IBMBIO.COM` are located near the beginning of a track instead of the end of that track, the boot sector might read too much data and trash itself.
+This problem cropped up more often on disks with large tracks, but it could *definitely* also occur on disks with only 17 sectors/track.
 And even though I was using MS-DOS 3.30, which contained a [fix](https://www.os2museum.com/wp/dos-boot-hang-update/), that fix was only present in the `FORMAT.COM` and `SYS.COM` utilities, *not* in the diskettes' actual boot sector--which is what `pc.js` relies on.

 `pc.js` now works around this bug by carefully adjusting the start of the partition, pushing the final sectors of `IO.SYS` to the end of a track.

 However, that wasn't the end of the story.
-A second problem occurred when `IO.SYS` examined the Master Boot Record (MBR) and DOS boot sector.
-The code would honor the MBR partition type *and* boot sector BPB values *only* if the OEM signature in the BPB contained the string "3.1" or greater.
-Otherwise, it would fall back to the assumption that *any* disk with only 32680 (0x7FA8) or fewer sectors *must* be using a 12-bit FAT, 4K clusters, 512 directory entries, etc.
+A second problem occurs when `IO.SYS`/`IBMBIO.COM` examines the Master Boot Record (MBR) and DOS boot sector.
+DOS versions 3.10 and higher honor the MBR partition type *and* boot sector BPB values *only* if the OEM signature in the BPB contains the string "3.1" or greater.
+Otherwise, they fall back to the assumption that *any* disk with only 32680 (0x7FA8) or fewer sectors *must* be using a 12-bit FAT, 4K clusters, 512 directory entries, etc.

 So, `pc.js` now ensures that any disk using a 16-bit FAT also contains an "IBM  3.1" OEM signature in its boot sector.

+Finally, while testing `pc.js` with COMPAQ DOS 3.31, I discovered yet another problem.
+During testing, I forced the creation of a 16-bit FAT with 16K clusters:

+    pc.js --fat:16:16384 --sys=compaq:3.31g --halt

+and discovered that COMPAQ DOS 3.31 crashes in a manner reminiscent of the earlier boot sector bug.
+In this case, after the boot sector carefully reads `IBMBIO.COM` one sector at a time (instead of one track a time), `IBMBIO.COM` then reads the entire FAT into memory (starting at 0:8000h), and then for reasons unknown, *re-reads* the final clusters of itself into memory again.

+Note that `IBMBIO.COM` must fit completely between 0:0700h (its starting address) and 0:7B00h (where the system stack resides at this point).
+This is a 29K region, and `IBMBIO.COM` fits comfortably within that region.
+However, because the code that is *re-reading* `IBMBIO.COM` is reading whole clusters, when it reads the final cluster, it reads many more sectors than `IBMBIO.COM` actually uses, overrunning the region and trashing the stack.

+The crash is ironic, because it's identical to the boot sector crash that was finally *fixed* in this same release, except that instead of trashing itself with an entire (partially used) track, the code trashes itself with an entire (partially used) cluster.